Recipe and recipe photography credits: Stork Sunday Bakes by John Whaite.

 - To finish decorating, pile a selection of various chocolates and sweets on top of the cake – this looks better not quite central, and herded together in one area.

-What do you think of this Chocolate And Peanut Butter Drip Cake?
+So what do you think of this Chocolate And Peanut Butter Drip Cake?
+Do you also fancy making one?

 You Might Also Like These Drip Cakes: